upcvqa/final/README.md

 | D 	|                10k               	|  Number 1-20 	|
 | E 	|                10k               	|    Yes/No   	|

-Finally, after preliminary tests were performed a final dataset was created by passing 100k images thrugh the corresponding image networks (VGG16 and ResNet50) to obtain Pytorch tensor datasets that allow for faster training on a such a big dataset:
+Finally, after preliminary tests were performed a final dataset was created by passing 100k images through the corresponding image networks (VGG16 and ResNet50) to obtain Pytorch tensor datasets that allow for faster training on a such a big dataset:

 | Name  | # image tensor-question-answer triplets 	| Answer Type 	|
 |:-:	|:--------------------------------:	|:-----------:	|